Professor Mosunmola Omibiyi Obidike

-Prof Omibiyi-Obidike got her BA in music (1968), MA in African Studies (1969) and PhD in Music Education (1972) from the University of California, Los Angeles.
-Professor Mosunmola was beneficiary of the Western State Government Scholarship from 1964 to 1968, and was also awarded University of California Scholarship in 1969.
-She was one Alexander von Humboldt Fellow between 1981 and 1982.
+Professor Mosunmola was beneficiary of the Western State Government Scholarship from 1964 to 1968 and was also awarded the University of California Scholarship in 1969.

-Omibiyi-Obidike worked and eventually became a Research Professor at the Institute of African Studies, university of Ibadan, Nigeria, in 1989.
+In addition, she was a fellow of Alexander von Humboldt between the years 1981 and 1982.
+Omibiyi-Obidike worked and eventually became a Research Professor at the Institute of African Studies, University of Ibadan, Nigeria, in 1989.

 Career and Life

-On 2 January, 1978, she joined the University of Ibadan as a Research Fellow I in the Institute of African Studies; latter promoted to Senior Research Fellow in Musicology on 1 October, 1981 and got a promotion to the rank of Research Professor of Musicology on 1 October, 1989.
+Thereafter, she gained promotion to Senior Research Fellow in Musicology on 1 October 1981.
+Eventually, she got a promotion to the rank of Research Professor of Musicology on 1 October 1989.

 Awards and Honours

-Professor Omibiyi-Obidikewas a recipient of several awards, scholarships and fellowships, including the University of California Regents and the Alexander Von Humboldt-Stiftung Foundation from 1981 to 1982 and between 2006 and 2007.
+These include the University of California Regents and the Alexander Von Humboldt-Stiftung Foundation from 1981-1982 and between 2006-2007.

-The Fellowship of Alexander Von Humboldt-Stiftung gave Professor Omibiyi priviledge to conduct research in Germany and Europe on African Musical Instruments in European Muscums.
+Also, The Fellowship of Alexander Von Humboldt-Stiftung gave Professor Omibiyi the privilege to conduct research in Germany and Europe on African Musical Instruments in European Muscums.

-Works Omibiyi-Obidike’s works was published in books and learned journals like African Music, Pan-African Journal, Universities and Nigerian Magazine.
+Works Omibiyi-Obidike’s works were published in books and learned journals like African Music, Pan-African Journal, Universities, and Nigerian Magazine.